Graduate School Programs

 Second-year students from the umbrella program take a qualifying exam to officially become a candidate for a Ph.D. in their chosen program.
 During the second year, students are also expected to assemble a dissertation committee composed of faculty members who will oversee their research during graduate training.

 The Biomedical Engineering Ph.D.
 Program and the Organic Chemistry Ph.D.
 Program have separate and independent curricula that may or may not share some elements of the umbrella core course.
 See each individual program for details.

 NOTE: Clinical Psychology Ph.D. students do NOT participate in the Basic Science Core Curriculum.
 The Clinical Psychology Program admits first-year students directly into their APA-accredited training program with a separate curriculum.

-Along with 10 basic science Ph.D. programs, we offer three tracks for students who may have a specific interest in one of these areas.
+Along with 10 basic science Ph.D. programs, we offer two tracks for students who may have a specific interest in one of these areas.
 Students wanting to pursue a track must enroll in one of the Ph.D. programs and supplement the program with track requirements.